 When you have the ambition and the opportunity to grow your business, you don’t want IT to slow you down.
-By moving your on-site IT infrastructure to a colocation provider, you can reduce costs, scale seamlessly, boost uptime, and mitigate security and compliance risks.
+By moving your on-site IT infrastructure to a business colocation provider, you can reduce costs, scale seamlessly, boost uptime, and mitigate security and compliance risks.

 Find out more about colocation - including how much it costs

 Colocation can help solve some of your thorniest business challenges - and it doesn’t cost as much as you might think.
-If you have any questions about colocation, how much it costs, or what it could do for your business, get in touch with us.
+If you have any questions about business colocation, how much it costs, or what it could do for your business, get in touch with us.